makeitcloudy/makeitcloudy.github.io/_posts/2022-04-13-how-to-setup-mikrotik-vlan-routerboard-and-ccr-series.md

 ---
 layout: post
-title: "How to setup mikrotik vlan - RouterBoard series"
+title: "How to setup mikrotik vlan - RouterBoard and CCR series"
-permalink: "/how-to-setup-mikrotik-vlan-routerboard-series/"
+permalink: "/how-to-setup-mikrotik-vlan-routerboard-and-CCR-series/"
-subtitle: "There are plenty of alternative ways reaching this, but still mikrotik it's cost effective"
+subtitle: "There are plenty of alternative vendors, but still as of now, mikrotik it's cost effective"
 cover-img: /assets/img/img-cover-mikrotik.jpg
-thumbnail-img: /assets/img/how-to-setup-mikrotik-vlan-routerboard-series/img-thumb.jpg
+thumbnail-img: /assets/img/how-to-setup-mikrotik-vlan-routerboard-and-ccr-series/img-thumb.jpg
 share-img: /assets/img/img-cover-mikrotik.jpg
 tags: [HomeLab ,Networking ,Mikrotik]
 categories: [HomeLab ,Networking ,Mikrotik]
 ---
 RouterBoard is sufficient for most use cases.
-It can be the heart of your home lab, unless you pass great amount of traffic which utilize the who throughput of the wires, then there are better product series, like CCR or CRSXXX.
+It can be the heart of your home lab, unless you pass great amount of traffic which utilize the who throughput of the wires, then there are better product series, like CCR or CRSXXX.<br>
+The logic mentioned within this article also applies to CCR series (at least as it goes for the VLAN configuration).

 ## Prerequisites
 + Mikrotik device from RouterBoard series - in this case RB951-2n (the configuration won't change if one use another product from RB series)